juliettengum/juliette-React-Portfolio/README.md

 Add a new object to the projects array with the following structure:

 * javascript :
-{
+*{
   title: 'Project Title',
   description: 'Brief description of the project.',
   imageUrl: 'path/to/image.jpg',
   link: 'http://link-to-project.com',
   repo: 'http://github.com/link-to-repo',
-}
+}*
-Customizing the Theme
+* Customizing the Theme
 To customize the theme:

 Open the src/styles/theme.css file.
 Modify the CSS variables to change the colors, fonts, and other styles.

 ## Technologies Used
-Front-end: React, HTML, CSS, JavaScript
+* Front-end: React, HTML, CSS, JavaScript
-Back-end: Node.js, Express.js
+* Back-end: Node.js, Express.js
-Database: MongoDB
+* Database: MongoDB
-Styling: Bootstrap, CSS Modules
+* Styling: Bootstrap, CSS Modules
-Version Control: Git, GitHub
+* Version Control: Git, GitHub
+*
 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 Fork the repository.
 Create a new branch:
-bash
-Copy code
-git checkout -b feature-branch
+* git checkout -b feature-branch
-Make your changes and commit them: bash
+*Make your changes and commit them:*
-Copy code
-git commit -m 'Add some feature'
+* git commit -m 'Add some feature'
+*
-Push to the branch:
+*Push to the branch:*
-bash
-Copy code
-git push origin feature-branch
+*git push origin feature-branch
 Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.